orbitalci/orbital/questions_and_notes.md

 ## little TODOs?:
 - add ability to specify if you want all branches built
 - fix `ocelot logs ` retrieval by build_id
-- assume that the git = whatever you last pushed up (run `git rev-parse` command)
 - add ability to query for logs by build id `ocelot logs --build-id 3`
 - `ocelot trigger jessishank/mytestocy <hash>` - to put on queue w/o bitbucket webhook
 - polling option? idk
-- `ocelot summary` comand takes in --acct or --hash ????
+- `ocelot summary` command takes in -repo or --hash?
-- would be cool if we could take in regex like `--acct-repo=level11consulting/orchestr8*` ?
 - add `who triggered this` value to summary table
 - add *what* triggered this build
 	- command line trigger